MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfdata/functions/pfdatafinalizefileuploadsasync.md

 ## Remarks

 Finalizes the upload of the requested files.
 Verifies that the files have been successfully uploaded and moves the file pointers from pending to live.
 See also FileAbortFileUploadsAsync, FileDeleteFilesAsync, FileGetFilesAsync, FileInitiateFileUploadsAsync.
-If successful, call [PFDataFinalizeFileUploadsGetResult](pfdatafinalizefileuploadsgetresult.md) to get the result.
+When the asynchronous task is complete, call [PFDataFinalizeFileUploadsGetResultSize](pfdatafinalizefileuploadsgetresultsize.md) and [PFDataFinalizeFileUploadsGetResult](pfdatafinalizefileuploadsgetresult.md) to get the result.

 ## Requirements